-In the first year of the program, there will be seven commissioned writers and three writers-in-residence.
+In the first two years of the program, there are twenty commissioned writers and writers-in-residence involved with NEXT STAGE.

 Angus Cerini is a writer, performer and director with a background in dance and the creation of works of performance that marry a physical approach with the written word.
 These productions have toured throughout Australia and internationally.
 They include solo works Filch, Fuckwit, Puppy Love, Saving Henry version 5.0, Chapters from the Pandemic and Detest (this thousand years I shall not weep).